mfpok/fractD/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of fractD is to ...
+The goal of fractD is to calculate the fractal dimension of 2D and 3D (slices) images.

 ## Installation